nastarynaz/Farmwise-Production/README.md

 ## Features

-* A list of the main features of your project.
+- A list of the main features of your project.
-* Example: User authentication, data management, etc.
+- Example: User authentication, data management, etc.

+## Stack

+### FE

+- Flutter
+- Gmaps

+### BE

+- LangChain
+- Express
+- MongoDB (+ mongoose)
+- Gemini

+### Firebase

+- Cloud Functions
+- Firebase Messaging
+- Firebase Auth

+### IoT

+- Arduino Nano
+- SIM800L (using GPRS for more mobile deployment)
+- Resistive Soil Moisture Sensor (more sensor is to be added)

 ## Requirements